 Most modern computers come with a separate Graphics Processing Unit (GPU) which is used to process graphics at a faster pace.
 This enables the CPU to be dedicated for other computations.
 Hardware acceleration is a feature which makes use of GPU processing in addition to the CPU to make tasks perform at a faster speed.

 Sometimes, hardware acceleration makes videos load in a jerky manner.
 In this case, you can easily disable hardware acceleration in your browser to open videos smoothly.
-Let’s go through disabling hardware acceleration for each browser one by one.
+Please go through disabling hardware acceleration for each browser one by one.

 Disable Hardware Acceleration in Google Chrome

-First of all, you can check which components of Chrome are using hardware acceleration and turn them off as per your need.
+First, you can check which components of Chrome are using hardware acceleration and turn them off as per your need.

 To check which components of Chrome are using hardware acceleration, go to Chrome and open the following URL:

 This will show all the graphics related status of the browser.

 To disable hardware acceleration, open the following URL in Chrome:

 Toggle the hardware settings button to Disable.